 Rashbam felt that his grandfather occasionally erred on the side of a midrashic, rather than a "plain" reading of the text.
-He tells us that he often debated the point with Rashi himself, who admitted that if he had the time he would have written further commentaries to the Torah in the light of new insights into the plain sense that occurred to him "every day".
+He tells us that he often debated the point with Rashi himself, who admitted that if he had the time he would have written further commentaries to the Torah in the light of new insights into the plain sense that occurred to him "every day."
 This is a fascinating insight into the mind of Rashi, the greatest and most famous commentator in the entire history of rabbinic scholarship.

 All of this is a prelude to Rashbam's remarkable reading of the night-time wrestling match.
-He takes it as an instance of what Robert Alter has called a type-scene, that is, a stylised episode that happens more than once in Tenakh.
-One obvious example is young-man-meets-future-wife-at-well, a scene enacted with variations three times in the Torah: in the case of Abraham's servant and Rebecca, Jacob and Rachel, and Moses and Tsipporah.
+He takes it as an instance of what Robert Alter has called a type-scene, [3] that is, a stylised episode that happens more than once in Tanach.
+One obvious example is a young man meeting his future wife at a well, a scene enacted with variations three times in the Torah: in the case of Abraham's servant and Rebecca, Jacob and Rachel, and Moses and Zipporah.
 There are differences between them, but sufficient similarities to make us realise that we are dealing with a convention.
-Another example, which occurs many times in Tanakh, is birth-of-a-hero-to-a-hitherto-infertile-woman.
+Another example, which occurs many times in Tanach, is the birth of a hero to a hitherto infertile woman.

-Rashbam sees this as the clue to understanding Jacob's night-time fight.
-He relates it to other episodes in Tanakh, two in particular: the story of Jonah, and the obscure episode in the life of Moses when, on his way back to Egypt, the text says that "When they were in the place where they spent the night along the way, God confronted Moses and Moses and wanted to kill him" (Ex.
+Rashbam sees this as the clue to understanding Jacob's nighttime fight.
+He relates it to other episodes in Tanach, two in particular: the story of Jonah, and the obscure episode in the life of Moses when, on his way back to Egypt, the text says, "When they were in the place where they spent the night along the way, God confronted Moses and wanted to kill him" (Ex.
 4:24).
-Tzipporah then saved Moses' life by giving their son a brit (Ex.
-4:25-26).
+Zipporah then saved Moses' life by performing a brit on their son (Ex.
+4:25-26).^[4]